March 2017 North American blizzard: New England

-A photo of the snow in Connecticut.

-New England

-Massachusetts

 Snow started falling in the early hours of March 14.
 West Springfield had received 3 inches of snow by 9:15 a.m.
 EST (12:15 UTC).
 Hurricane-force wind gusts of 79 mph were recorded in Wellfleet, Massachusetts and of 77 mph on Plum Island.
 Except for pockets, most of the snow dissipated in the night of March 14.
 Due to the wind cycle, Boston was at nearly 40 °F on the night of March 14.

-Connecticut
+A photo of the snow in Connecticut.

-Snow started falling in the early hours of March 14.
+Snow started in Connecticut in the early hours of March 14.
 Except for pockets, most of the snow dissipated in the night of March 14.
 A man died in East Hartford after being hit by a plow truck.
 Approximately 1,700 customers lost power during the storm.
 Some areas, including Middletown got up to 21 in of snow.